-The Permanent Mission of Canada to the United Nations is part of the Department of Foreign Affairs and International Trade Canada.
+The Permanent Mission of Canada to the United Nations is part of Global Affairs Canada.
 We are the primary channel for communications between the Canadian government and the United Nations in New York City.

 Ambassador Guillermo E. Rishchynski, Canada’s Permanent Representative to the United Nations, heads our delegation.
 He is supported by the Deputy Permanent Representative, Ambassador Michael Grant, and a staff of foreign service officers, advisers and assistants.